Eryadu/Java_feb_2025/src/studyMaterial/functionalInterface/functionalInterface.md

 void accept(T t);
 }

-The consumer takes one generic type, the type of data it is going to take as a parameter. accept is the abstract method of the Consumer.
+The consumer takes one generic type, the type of data it is going to take as a parameter.

 A. BiConsumer
    It takes two arguments one generic, and the other of primitive type.
 It also doesn't return a value.